savedkeystrokes/savedkeystrokes.github.io/_posts/2017-08-03-git-adding-an-alias-to-git-for-a-repository-refresh.md

+---
+layout: post
+title: "git: Adding an alias to git for a repository refresh"
+---
 # git: Adding an alias to git for a repository refresh

 When working with git, I find myself doing a lot of the same requests, by creating an alias I reduced my keystrokes.